Permission use cases¶

 and content/publish

-A Location Limitation limits the uploading to a specific Location in the tree.
+A location limitation limits the uploading to a specific location in the tree.

-A content type Limitation controls the content types that are allowed.
+A content type limitation controls the content types that are allowed.

-For example, you can set the Location Limitation on a Pictures Folder, and add a content type Limitation
+For example, you can set the location limitation on a Pictures Folder, and add a content type limitation that only allows content items of type Image.

 This ensures that only files of type image

-and only to the Pictures Folder.
+can be uploaded, and only to the Pictures Folder.

 Taxonomies¶